hxwxss/Awesome-Agricultural-CV-Papers-Datasets-Open-Source-Projects/README.md

 ```
 This is a living document — we welcome contributions from the community!
-Reach out via [your-email@domain.com] or open a GitHub Issue to discuss ideas.
+Reach out via [hanxuanwxss at gmail dot com] or open a GitHub Issue to discuss ideas.
 ```
 ## 🤝 How to Contribute
 - Submit a pull request to add new papers/projects
 - Report issues or suggest improvements via GitHub Issues
-- Contact me directly: [your-email@domain.com]
+- Contact me directly: hanxuanwxss at gmail dot com